watzcraft/HauntingHouse/sphinx/source/part3.rst

 For some providers the Pi now gets a (temporary) public IP address.
 Be prepared to be visible from the outside world immediately.
-There are strange guys out there that scan for open SSH ports to login.
-With a "standard" Pi configuration with active SSH, user "pi" and password "raspberry" it's a matter of time until you fall prey to one of these - and this is only one of the many attack scenarios.
+There are strange guys out there that scan for open *ssh* ports to login.
+With a "standard" Pi configuration with active *ssh*, user "pi" and password "raspberry" it's a matter of time until you fall prey to one of these - and this is only one of the many attack scenarios.